butter-fly04/Smooth-Scroll-for-Firefox/README.md

 2. **Adding the User.js File:**

-  - paste it into the profile folder
+   - Paste user.js into the profile folder.

 3. **Restart Firefox:**